 16 regional winners as well as one national winner were presented the KfW Entrepreneurs' Award in October 2017 for their business ideas.
 An overview of all winners and more information on the competition are available here.Learn more

 In the beginning it was hard for the entrepreneur to convince paper producers to process his grass pellets.
 The operators were very worried that the grass could damage their equipment.
-The cooperation with Otto Versand was what made Mr D’Agnone's first major contract possible.
-He was to manufacture shoe boxes for the mail-order company.
+The cooperation with Otto Versand was what made Mr D’Agnone’s first major contract possible.
+He was tasked with manufacturing shoe boxes for the mail-order company.
 With the lucrative order behind him, he was able to win over a paper manufacturer as a partner.
-Today, a total of eleven paper factories cooperate with Creapaper.
-They are located not only in Germany, but also in the Netherlands and Italy.
-Mr D’Agnone recently started working with the Rewe supermarket chain.
+Today, a total of 26 paper factories in five countries cooperate with Creapaper throughout Europe.
+Mr D’Agnone has been working with the Rewe supermarket chain for quite some time.
 Creapaper manufactures the cartons the group uses to sell its organic apples.
-The businessman also wants to expand internationally with his grass paper.
+But the businessman also wants to expand internationally with his grass paper.
 He was also able to acquire the beverage manufacturer Coca Cola as a customer some time ago.
 And he expanded his product range.
 Creapaper now also makes cups and drinking straws.
 Toilette paper and paper towels are slated to be added in 2020.

 The described project contributes to the following United Nationsʼ Sustainable Development Goals